Roll20/roll20-character-sheets/README.md

 Full Character Sheet documentation can be found on the [Roll20 Wiki](https://wiki.roll20.net/Building_Character_Sheets).

 Pull requests are processed weekly and should be **submitted no later than 6am PST Mondays**, roughly 13:00-14:00 UTC.
 Earlier submissions are encouraged to allow for peer review from other contributors.
 On Monday, a Roll20 staff member will review the content to ensure it meets the standards documented here and on the Roll20 Wiki.
-Comments, concerns, and changes as a result of review will need to be addressed no later than 6am PST on Tuesdays to ensure the pull request can be merged into the repository for the scheduled code push Tuesday morning.
-This schedule is a general best practice and may be subject to change without notice due to circumstance.
+Comments, concerns, and changes as a result of review will need to be addressed before the pull request can be merged into the repository.
+This schedule is a general best practice and is subject to changes or delays.

 ## Internationalization &amp; Translations